MohamedMohsen01/SQL-Projects/Tesla Car Sales Analysis SQL/README.md

 ## Exploratory Data Analysis (EDA):

-**Some of the business questions I've answered based on the data:**
+**Throughout the analysis, I'veanswered various business questions based on the data, including:**

 1. Determine the number of unique car models in the data?
 2. What is the total number of sales transactions in the dataset?